nextgis/docs_ngmobile/source/editing.rst

    Select layer dialog.

-Current location will be added to selected layer as a new point consisting of 1 point.
+Current location will be added to selected layer as a new point or a new multipoint consisting of 1 point.

-Further actions are same as in "Adding a point".
+You can then add attributes as described in :ref:`ngmobile_add_point` section.

 .. note::
-   You can add current location to Point geometry layers only!
+   You can add current location to Point and Multipoint layers only!

 .. _ngmobile_add_track:

 Adding line or polygon by tracking
 ----------------------------------

 To add line or polygon by tracking to a vector layer press Main actions button, and then press a walking man icon (item 5 in  :numref:`ngmobile_common_action_menu_pic`).
-In an opened dialog select a layer you'd like to add current location to (only line and polygon geometry layers will be displayed) (see :numref:`ngmobile_select_layer_dialog_pic`).
+In an opened dialog select a layer you'd like to add a track to (only linestring/multilinestring and polygon/multipolygon layers will be displayed) (see :numref:`ngmobile_select_layer_dialog_pic`).

-Find more information about this & further topics at :ref:`ngmobile_edit_vector_tracks`.
+Find more information about tracking in :ref:`ngmobile_edit_vector_tracks` section.

 .. note::
-   You can add tracks to either Line or Polygon geometry layers.
+   You can add tracks to either Linestring/Multilinestring or Polygon/Multipolygon layers.

 .. _ngmobile_edit_geometry: